ASSERT-KTH/codrep-2019/README.md

 ## Data Structure and Format

 ### Format
 The provided data are in `Datasets/.../*.txt`.
 The txt files are meant to be parsed by competing programs.
-Each txt file corresponds to one prediction task, and the offset of the style error for each prediction task is at line `n+1` in `Datasets/.../output.txt`, where `n.txt` is the name of prediction task.
+Each txt file corresponds to one prediction task written in Java, and the offset of the style error for each prediction task is at line `n+1` in `Datasets/.../output.txt`, where `n.txt` is the name of prediction task.

 For instance, let's consider this example input file, called `0.txt`.
 ```java